commonstar/commonstar.github.io/index.md

 ![](WechatIMG2.jpeg)

-Ph.D. student at School of Mechanical and ELectrical Engineering, University of Electronic Science and Technology of China (UESTC) Chengdu, Sichuan, P.R.
+Ph.D. student at School of Mechanical and ELectrical Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, Sichuan, P.R.
 China
 ### Contact

-E-Mail:suaifan12345@163.com or f@std.uestc.edu.cn
+E-Mail: suaifan12345@163.com or f@std.uestc.edu.cn

 ### Areas of Interest